Yorkshire Coast - Saltwick Bay : one day photography workshop for the RPS

-We will start the day at Saltwick Bay, timing our visit to coincide with a low tide - allowing us to make the most of the extraordinary natural and manmade features to be found on the seabed when the tide is out.
+The area around Saltwick Bay offers wonderfully diverse subjects for the photographer - we have an opportunity to photograph everything from classic scenes to intimate abstracts and minimalist long exposures.
+Our visit coincides with a low tide - allowing us to make the most of the extraordinary natural and manmade features to be found on the seabed when the tide is out.
 Saltwick Bay is famous for the imposing sea stack of Black Nab, the rusting wreck of Admiral Von Tromp and the large boulders strewn across the sea bed.

 These features all give us so many options for making wider landscape photographs as well as focussing on abstract details within.
 However, there is so much more to Saltwick than this - incredible colours and patterns in the rock face, an array of different coloured seaweed, manmade rock pools dating back many years… It is a fascinating and absorbing location - always incredibly popular with workshop participants, and a place where you will inevitably discover something new.

-Keeping an eye on the tide is essential at Saltwick and, after a couple of hours, we will need to retreat to the beach, where we can explore some different photographic opportunities as the tide comes in and the scene changes.
+Keeping an eye on the tide is essential at Saltwick and, after a couple of hours or so, we will need to retreat to the beach, where we can explore some different photographic opportunities as the tide comes in and the scene changes.
 Those visiting Saltwick Bay for the first time are always astounded at just how quickly and dramatically the scene before us changes with an incoming tide!
 We will then head back up out of the bay and go to a cafe for some much needed refreshments.

 One of my key aims for the day is to help you to see the potential for images in all types of location - to look not just for the spectacular grand vistas but also for the more intimate, abstract landscapes that can be made almost anywhere.
 This is an area that I love and know very well so you will be able to take advantage of my knowledge of the area as well.
 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 If time allows, and particularly if the weather is unkind, we will also spend a little time learning about processing techniques and looking at the various options available.